 No ticket office or facilities.
-Platform accessible from roadside drop off area, no parking at the station itself.
-Roadside parking usually available in the nearby village.
+Platform accessible from roadside drop off area, but no parking at the station itself.
+Roadside parking is usually available in the nearby village.

 The station closed to passengers along with all of the other stations on the branch on 27th June 1953.
 There is no trace of the buildings or platform - the site being completely cleared in April 1973.

 In 2015 the Weardale Railway Trust and the local Parish Council together with the support of Weardale Railways CIC initiated a project to reopen a platform at Witton le Wear.
 In 2016 a regular service was restored between Stanhope and Witton le Wear.